 If your dog shows signs of dehydration, begin rehydrating slowly.
 Give him one tablespoon of water every ten minutes to help prevent vomiting.

 Camping is a great activity for spending time outdoors with your friends and family.
 However, you always need to be aware of how much water you’re drinking to help make sure you stay safe and hydrated.
 If you run out of water while camping, there are many ways to find more.
 Water is plentiful in the wild if you know where to look.
 Be sure to keep this advice in mind next time you plan to go out into the woods.
 When packing for your next camping trip, prepare for a possible water emergency.
-Bring something to put water in, such as a camping kettle, in case you need it.
+Bring something to put water in, such as a water storage container, in case you need it.

 Have fun and stay hydrated out there!